Where To Buy London Eye Tickets

 London Eye

-You will have several options of receiving your tickets.
+You will have several options to receive your tickets.
 You can get them via email and print them at home or download the PDF version on your smartphone, which can be scanned at the entrance.

 You can also pick up your ticket at the counter on the day of your visit, but for that you will be required to show your booking reference and the credit or debit card used to purchase the ticket.
 This is not a good option if you are in a rush.